stephensolis/kameris-experiments/README.md

     OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Training on new datasets
+1. Clone https://github.com/stephensolis/kameris.
+Change 'urls_file' in kameris/utils/defaults.py to be 'https://raw.githubusercontent.com/[your git id]/kameris-experiments/master/files.yml'
+2. Zip all sequences fasta files for training into a single zip file.
+Make sure the sequences are in the root of the archive, not inside a folder.
+Upload this zip to google drive.
+Create a new entry with the download url in 'archive' in files.yml.
+3. (Optional) Create another folder containing all sequences fasta files but all sequences files belonging to cluster 'A' are contained in a subfolder named 'A'.
+Give the folder the name 'sequence'.
+Put it into samples/.
+See samples/sequences.
+4. Open a json file and fill it in with the classes they belong to. id should be the name of the corresponding sequence file without the .fasta extension.
+If you have done Step 3, you can run `cd samples`, `python create_json.py sequences`, to get an idea of how the metadata file is created.
+A file named 'sequences.json' should be created inside metadata/ folder.
+5. Create an new entry with the download url in 'metadata' in files.yml.
+6. Push all changes to your repo.
+7. Open a terminal in the experiment folder and run `kameris run-job experiment.yml https://raw.githubusercontent.com/stephensolis/kameris/master/demo/settings.yml`.

+This should give you results for k=4,5.

+You can edit the experiment.yml file and keep an eye on these properties, for example:
+1. k -- a list of values of k (inclusive) you want to run
+2. validation_count -- accuracy is reported as N-fold cross-validation, this number is the value of N
+3. groups -- the cluster names
+4. classifiers -- name of classifiers to run

 The contents of the `metadata/` directory are licensed as follows:

     CC0 1.0 Universal